k2view-academy/K2View-Academy/articles/99_Broadway/19_broadway_flow_stages.md

 # Broadway Flow - Stages

+**A Broadway flow** acts as a graph (or tree) which is built out of several **Stages** - steps in the flow.
+- Each Stage can have one or more [Actors](/articles/99_Broadway/03_broadway_actor.md).
+- The Stages can be [added or deleted](/articles/99_Broadway/19_broadway_flow_stages.md#how-do-i-add-or-delete-a-stage) from the flow.
+- The Stage can be split which creates [more than one Stage on the same level](/articles/99_Broadway/19_broadway_flow_stages.md#how-do-i-split-or-merge-the-stages).
+- [Stage conditions](/articles/99_Broadway/19_broadway_flow_stages.md#what-is-a-stage-condition) can be added to the flow, to create various schenarios.
+It creates different branches of the same flow.

-**A Broadway flow** acts as a graph (or tree) which is built out of several [Stages]().
-There can be [one or more Stages on the same level](/articles/99_Broadway/16_broadway_flow_overview.md#flow-with-2-stages-on-the-same-level) and in each Stage - one or more [Actors](/articles/99_Broadway/03_broadway_actor.md).
-The Stages are executed one by one from left to right.
-In case of several Stages on the same level, they are executed top down.
+The Stages in the flow are executed one by one from left to right.
+In case of several Stages on the same level, the execution order is top down.
 The Actors within each Stage are also executed top down.

 ### How Do I Add or Delete a Stage?